linkedin/icon-magic/packages/@icon-magic/cli/README.md

 ## Usage

-For a detailed list of the terminology, refer
+For a detailed list of the terminology, refer to the glossary above.

 ```
 Usage: